mozilla/mozci/docs/regressions.rst

 words, it could be a regression, or it could be regressed from one of its parent pushes.
 We aren't sure.
 The higher the ``total_distance`` the less sure we are.

-Likely regressions can be obtained by calling :meth:`Push.get_possible_regressions()
+Possible regressions can be obtained by calling :meth:`Push.get_possible_regressions()
 <mozci.push.Push.get_possible_regressions()>`.

 .. note::